dieterich-lab/xai-in-nlp/README.md

 # Bachelor's Thesis Dependencies

 This repository contains all publishable dependencies from Dieterich Lab Heidelberg for a Bachelor's thesis in Computational Linguistics (B.A. - 2023) at Heidelberg University with the title:
-#### "Interpretability in NLP - A comparative analysis of two post-hoc interpretability methods on the Faitfulness metric"
+#### "A comparative analysis of two interpretability methods on medical text in light of the faithfulness metric"

 #### 🔍 Contents
 * [Thesis presentation at Dieterich Lab](BA_thesis_present_Dieterichlab.pdf)